vic-ma/howtodismantle.github.io/_posts/2025-05-04-SAP-Hana-Meets-Peakboard-Mastering-ODBC-Integration-Step-by-Step.md

   - name: warehousetable.txt
     url: /assets/2025-05-04/warehousetable.txt
 ---
-In 2011, SAP launched SAP Hana.
-This was a completely new kind of database.
+In 2011, SAP launched SAP Hana, a completely new type of database.
 It was designed to replace SQL Server, Oracle, and Informix as the database backend of choice for SAP systems.
 Now, more than a decade later, running SAP with anything other than Hana is almost unthinkable.

 But Hana can be also used "directly," as normal database, outside the context of SAP.
-In today's article, we will explain how to read from and write to SAP Hana databases, from a Peakboard application.
+In this article, we will explain how to read from and write to SAP Hana databases, from a Peakboard application.

 ## Get the endpoint for our SAP Hana database

-For this article, we will use a Hana instance hosted in SAP BTP---a cloud service from SAP.
-For Hana instances that are hosted elsewhere (e.g. AWS, Azure, on-prem), the steps are almost identical.
-The only thing that changes is the structure of the SQL endpoint.
+For this article, we will use a Hana instance hosted on SAP BTP---a cloud service from SAP.
+For Hana instances that are hosted elsewhere (e.g. AWS, Azure, on-prem), the steps are identical.
+The only thing that changes is the SQL endpoint.

 The following screenshot shows our Hana instance, as it appears in our Hana administration dashboard.
 To [get the SQL endpoint](https://help.sap.com/docs/hana-cloud-data-lake/interactive-sql-dbisql-context-sensitive-help-for-data-lake-relational-engine/get-sap-hana-database-connection-properties) for our database, we perform these steps:
 1. Open the context menu for our endpoint.
-2. Select **Copy SQL Endpoint**
+2. Select **Copy SQL Endpoint**.

 ![image](/assets/2025-05-04/010.png)